 Several previous studies have criticized the security of the Diebold AccuVote DRE systems.
-The first major study of these machines was published in 2003 by Kohno et al. [22], who did not have access to a machine but did have a leaked version of the source code for BallotStation.
-They found numerous security flaws in the software and concluded that its design did not show evidence of any sophisticated security thinking.
-They did not study the AccuVote-TS's kernel or bootloader, however.
+The first major study of these machines was published in 2003 by Kohno et al. [17], who did not have access to a machine but did have a leaked version of the source code for BallotStation.
+They found numerous security flaws and concluded that the software's design did not show evidence of any sophisticated security thinking.

 Public concern in light of Kohno's study led the state of Maryland to authorize two security studies.
-The first study, by SAIC, reported that the system was "at high risk of compromise" [34].
+The first study, by SAIC, reported that the system was "at high risk of compromise," but much of the basis for this conclusion was redacted in the public version of SAIC's report [26].
 RABA, a security consulting firm, was hired to do another independent study of the Diebold machines.
 RABA had access to a number of machines and some technical documentation.
-Their study [30] was generally consistent with Kohno's findings, and found some new vulnerabilities.
-It suggested design changes to the Diebold system, and outlined some steps that Maryland might take to reduce the risk of security problems.
-The state responded by adopting many of RABA's suggestions [23].
+Their study [24] was generally consistent with Kohno's findings, and found some new vulnerabilities.
+It suggested design changes to the Diebold system, and some steps that Maryland might take to reduce the risk of security problems.
+The state of Maryland responded by adopting many of RABA's suggestions [18].

-A further security assessment was commissioned by the Ohio Secretary of State and carried out by the Compuware Corporation [7].
-This study examined several DRE systems, including the AccuVote-TS running the same version of BallotStation as our machine, and identified several high risk security problems.
+A further security assessment was commissioned by the Ohio Secretary of State and carried out by the Compuware Corporation [4].
+This study examined several DRE systems, including the AccuVote-TS running the same version of BallotStation as our machine, and concluded that several high risk security problems were present.

 In 2006, in response to reports that Harri Hursti had found flaws in Diebold's AccuBasic subsystem, the state of California asked Wagner, Jefferson, and Bishop to perform a study of AccuBasic security issues.
-Their report [39] identified several vulnerabilities that differ from those that we describe because the machine that we studied lacks the AccuBasic subsystem.
+Their report [30] found several vulnerabilities.